brotkrueml/schema/Documentation/Installation/Index.rst

 But you can also install the extension from the TYPO3 Extension Repository (TER).

-The Extension Configuration offers some basic configuration which is explained in the :ref:`Configuration <Configuration>` chapter.
+The extension configuration offers some basic configuration which is explained in the :ref:`Configuration <Configuration>` chapter.